Red Sox vs. Royals Player Props Betting Odds

-Justin Turner and Bobby Witt Jr. are among the players with prop bets on the table when the Boston Red Sox and the Kansas City Royals square off at Fenway Park on Monday (first pitch at 7:10 PM ET).
+Those looking to place a player prop wager can find odds for Rafael Devers, Bobby Witt Jr. and others in the Boston Red Sox-Kansas City Royals matchup at Fenway Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!